 Exercising is crucial for everyone’s health, but even more so if you have an autoimmune disease.
-Moderate, low-impact physical activity will give you more energy, help you reduce inflammation and depression and ultimately stimulate the production of endorphins which will help you cope with pain.
+Moderate, low-impact physical activity will give you more energy, help you reduce inflammation and ultimately stimulate the production of endorphins which will help you cope with pain.

-Exercising with an autoimmune disease can be challenging and not everyone’s experience is the same, so just go at your own pace.
+Exercising with an autoimmune disease can be challenging, and not everyone’s experience is the same, so just go at your own pace.
 Start slowly with easy workouts and take it from there, adjusting your exercises according to your condition.

 Listen to Your Body and Rest

 Counting sheep all night can affect us deeply (bad mood and headaches, anyone?), but even more so if you suffer from an autoimmune disease.
-Resting properly (at least 7 hours a day) gives your body the time it needs to repair itself and heal.
+Resting (at least 7 hours a day) gives your body the time it needs to repair itself and heal.
 If you don’t get a good night’s sleep, your symptoms and your stress levels can get worse, making you feel even sicker.